GitHowTo/githowto-content/pages/en/git_internals_working_directly_with_git_objects.md

 <pre class="instructions">git hist --max-count=1</pre>

 <p>This command should find the last commit in the repository.
-SHA1 hash is probably different on our systems; however you should see something like this.</p>
+SHA1 hash is probably different on our systems; however, you should see something like this.</p>

 <h4 class="h4-pre">Result:</h4>